Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

-In the previous sections, we have defined and calculated four different forms of Fisher information to quantify the estimation precision of the parameter $\lambda$.
-To clearly illustrate the effectiveness of these measurement strategies, Fig. \ref{fig:WAV-FI and QFI} shows a direct comparison among them.
+In above contexts, we have defined and calculated four different forms of FI to quantify the estimation precision of the parameter $\lambda$.
+To clearly illustrate the effectiveness of these measurement strategies, Fig. \ref{fig:WVA-FI and QFI} shows a direct comparison among them.
 Specifically, the FI corresponding to photon number and field-quadrature measurements, both with postselection, are compared with the WVA-QFI ($F_{tot}$) and the conventional measurement QFI ($Q_{cm}$) in the same plots.
-Several conclusions can be drawn from Fig. \ref{fig:WAV-FI and QFI}:
+Several conclusions can be drawn from Fig. \ref{fig:WVA-FI and QFI}:

 Photon-number and field-quadrature measurements yield comparable precision in the WVA strategy.
 Generally, the values of $p_{f}F_{f}^{(n)}$ and $p_{f}F_{f}^{(x)}$ are lower than the WVA-QFI $F_{tot}$, except at specific optimal angles $\theta_{f}$, where they coincide with $F_{tot}$.
 Notably, the WVA-based methods outperform conventional measurements at optimal postselection angles, especially when $\lambda\geq0.1$.
 Utilizing SPACS as the meter consistently provides enhanced measurement sensitivity compared to conventional measurement schemes.
 Moreover, as the FI increases, the precision of estimating the interaction strength $\lambda$ improves.